SAP/jenkins-library/documentation/docs/steps/apiKeyValueMapUpload.md

 ## Example

-Example configuration for the use in a `Jenkinsfile`.
+Configuration example for a `Jenkinsfile`:

 ```groovy
 apiKeyValueMapUpload script: this
 ```

-Example for the use in a YAML configuration file (such as `.pipeline/config.yaml`).
+Configuration example for a YAML file(for example `.pipeline/config.yaml`):

 ```yaml
 steps: